TV Viewing: Super Bowl Meets HoloLens

 Design for co-viewing and spatial context.
 Multiple people, multiple viewpoints, and shared interaction become first-class requirements.

-EA Sports Madden NFL GIFERATOR
+EA SPORTS: Madden NFL 15 GIFERATOR

 To launch their new game Madden NFL 15, EA Sports wanted to connect with young, football-obsessed fans and grow its association with the real world NFL.
-Since the average football fan was watching the game with their smartphone in hand, EA teamed up with Google to allow sport fans to provoke rivals from the comfort of their own sofa and bringing trash talk into the 21st century.
+Since the average football fan was watching the game with their smartphone in hand, EA teamed up with Google to allow sport fans to provoke rivals from the comfort of their own sofa and bring trash talk into the 21st century.

 Using pioneering technology, live NFL data was fused with Madden 15 game footage to generate GIF highlights for every single game.
 All of this was delivered via real-time ads across sports websites and apps.
 As a result there was an ever growing collection of GIFs that football fans could simply take, edit and share to shove in the face of their rivals.